April 05, 2016

 Some infants and children with AHC exhibit developmental delays.
 In addition, some children who experience prolonged, recurrent episodes may develop slowly progressive neurological problems including loss of previously acquired skills (psychomotor regression) and cognitive impairment.
 Behavioral or psychiatric issues such as impulsivity, short-temperedness, poor communication and poor concentration may also occur.
 Some affected children may have learning disabilities and issues with skills that require movement and coordination (dyspraxia).

 In cases where a mutation in ATP1a3 is disease causing, AHC almost always occurs as a new (sporadic or de novo) mutation, which means that in nearly all cases the gene mutation has occurred at the time of the formation of the egg or sperm for that child only, and no other family member will be affected.
-The disorder is usually not inherited from or “carried” by a healthy parent.
-However, dominant inheritance (where a trait is transmitted from either an affected mother or father to their child) has been documented in at least one affected family.
+The disorder is usually not inherited from or “carried” by a healthy parent, and in AHC, de novo mutations are more common than inherited mutations.
+However, dominant inheritance (where a trait is transmitted from either an affected mother or father to their child) has been documented in at least one affected family with classic AHC, and in a number of patients with rapid onset dystonia parkinsonism, also due to mutations in ATP1A3.

 The ATP1A3 gene is responsible for the production of the protein, ATPase, Na+K+ transporting, alpha 3 polypeptide, that is required for the normal function of nerve cells in the brain.
 This protein plays a role in the transport of sodium and potassium ions across a channel that connects nerve cells (neurons), helping to regulate brain activity.
 Consequently, AHC may be classified as a channelopathy, a group of disorders characterized by abnormalities in the flow of electrically charged particles known as ions (commonly calcium, sodium, and potassium) through pores in cell membranes (ion channels).
 These channels are involved in various functions of the body and, therefore, channelopathies can potentially cause a wide variety of symptoms.